mdwhatcott/testing/README.md

 	func Run(fixture any)
 	    Run accepts a fixture with Test* methods and optional setup/teardown methods and executes the suite.
-Fixtures must be struct types which embed a *testing.T.
+Fixtures must be struct types which embed a *should.T.
 Assuming a fixture struct with test methods 'Test1' and 'Test2' execution would proceed as follows:

 	     1. fixture.Setup()